 Why Should I Become Bowhunter-Education Certified?

-- While it is not required by statewide game regulations, many cities that allow archery hunting inside their city limits require the bowhunter be bowhunter-education certified to take part.
+- While it is not required by statewide game regulations, many cities that allow archery hunting inside their city limits require bowhunter-education certification to participate.

 - Some landowners or special corporate landholdings may require hunters to be bowhunter-education certified before hunting on their land.